drobbins/node.couchapp.js/README.md

   on your machine becomes `javascript/test.js` on your couch
 * run couchapp with the --concatinate parameter
   `couchapp push app.js http://localhost:5984/mydb --concatinate`
-  concatination rules get set in a `assets.json` file that lives in your _attachements root path.
-  It looks like this:
+  concatination rules live in app.doc.config.
+I read it from a JSON file using my new `couchapp.loadJSON`, it looks like this:
   <pre>
     {
       "stylesheets": {